definedM/work-released/README.md

+# Roblox
-# This repository is currently a work-in-progress.
+This repository is currently a work-in-progress.

 ## Plugins
-Just my work with the Roblox Studio plugins I've made.
+My released processes for Roblox Studio.

 ## Exploits
-Scripts used to bypass in-game security.
-Primarily developed from Synapse X.
+Released developments for script executors.